just-the-docs/just-the-docs/operations/SCRUM.md

   - Develops User Stories by talking to real users and ensures those users' needs are being met by the team.
-  - Clarifies how to achieve our [Key Results](operations/OKRS/), while taking input from team.
   - Triage the Trello Requests column into an Ordered Backlog of work.
-  - Makes sure items in the backlog are clear to developers.
-The product owner is typically our client.

 #### Scrum Master